tipishev/python_debugging_workshop/README.md

 * knapsack metaphor, "but in-game inventory is not the only thing we take"
 * incremental introduction to aliases
 * `alias n next ;; list` -> `unalias n`
+* even if you cannot write to `.pdbrc`, keep your local config up-to-date and paste the aliases file in remote Pdb-shells, after all it's just a list of legal debugger commands.

 ### Postmortem

 * Source Code 2011 movie
 * "I wish I was there when it happened!"
-* since it's postmortem, cannot follow the runtime, just observe the state at the moment of crash
+* since it's postmortem, cannot follow the control, just observe the state at the moment of crash.
 * multiple ways to start
   - `python -m pdb|ipdb|pudb play.py arg1 arg2` and crash
   - `import *db; *db.pm()` in interactive shell.
 Will use `sys.last_traceback` for examination
   - `%debug` in iPython
+* when a long-running script crashes in your shell, type `%debug` and walk up the stack and see what happened.
+It may give insights on what was the error about.
+Not so long ago, I was fetching events from our partner and ran postmortem on a failed script, it showed me the exact URL on which the connection was reset, so I could continue from that exact spot.

+### strace?

 ### Debug with access to source code